mvgrimes/Finance-Bank-Schwab/README.md

 Simon Cozens for `Finance::Bank::LloydsTSB`.
 The interface to this module, some code and the pod were all taken from Simon's module.

-The ability to retrieve stock/bond/etc positions was contributed by Ryan Clark
-<ryan.clark9@gmail.com>.
+Thanks to Ryan Clark <ryan.clark9@gmail.com> for contributing the initial implementation of the share count/price/etc retrieval routines.

 # AUTHOR